 Other stereotype were used in “Beginners” (2010), the plot is about an old man that confessed his homosexuality to his adult son.
 And I will stop here.
 I don’t like how the society takes this thing about “confess the homosexuality“, because confess sounds like a crime and we (almost) all know that this is not a crime.
 Well, this movie helped a friend to view homosexuality like a normal thing (good thing for her brother after he told her).
 This movie is not only about homosexuality, is about that anyone have the right to love.
 The greatest thing you’ll ever learn is just to love and be loved in return (“Moulin Rouge”).

 But homosexual women have other problems.
 The film “Chasing Amy” (1997) tells the classical story about “boy meets girl”… but she’s homosexual.
-Damn you, Ben Affleck.
-You lie to me!
 So, a hot girl told me once that men thinking that they can change is very frequent and must be a non acceptation of the homosexuality and disrespect for women.
-Dude, I have to tell you something.
-That hot girl that claims being lesbian, is lesbian.
-Just let it go.
-Sorry, dude.
+If that hot girl claims being lesbian, is lesbian.
+Just let it go, Affleck.

 Also there is the other media: the TV.
 Despite the overwhelming heterosexuality of mainstream media representations, portrayals of gay and lesbian individuals on television have become somewhat more common since 1997 when Ellen became the first television show to have a gay leading character.
 This increase can be seen in the introduction of gay characters on many shows such as Spin City, ER, Dawson’s Creek, and Buffy the Vampire Slayer, as well as shows that focus on gay characters in leading roles such as Will and Grace and It’s All Relative.
 In addition, cable stations have included shows such as Queer as Folk, Six Feet Under, and Oz that depict gay characters in more complex plot lines and with more explicit sexual behaviors (Fisher et al., 2007).